Krouta1/Small-Projects/README.md

   Pokemon App : It is no CSS app, first React project !

-  Infinite Scrolling: It is no CSS app, second React project :)
+  Infinite Scrolling App: It is no CSS app, second React project :)

+  Currency Convertor: Simple no CSS convertor with API.
+You need to generate your own key :)